neutron-org/neutron-docs/docs/tutorials/new_integration_tests.md

 8. Implement you own tests in the `src/testcases` folder.
 The `pump` test files are examples which can be removed
 9. `yarn test`

-## What's inside the tests
+## What's inside the tests (`integration_tests` folder)

-`testSuite.ts` contains configuration of the networks used with defined network params and docker image names.
+`src/testSuite.ts` contains configuration of the networks used with defined network params and docker image names.

-`testcases` folder contains the tests for the contracts.
+`src/testcases` folder contains the tests for the contracts.
 Each test is a separate file with a set of tests for a contract.
 Please check the existing tests to understand how to write your own.
 In the `beforeAll` method you can see the configuration of the networks and the deployment of the contracts.

-`vite.config.ts` contains of the configuration for the tests.
+`src/vite.config.ts` contains of the configuration for the tests.

 ## Environment variables